 7 Warm Weather Weight Loss Blunders to AvoidArticle posted in: Lifestyle

-Summer tends to be the most fun and active time of year.
-And all kinds of delicious and nutritious foods are fresh and abundant in this season.
-Those are great reasons why summer is prime time to work toward your healthiest weight.
+Spring and summer tend to be the most fun and active time of the year.
+All kinds of delicious and nutritious foods are fresh and abundant when the weather gets warmer.
+Those are great reasons why spring and summer are prime time to work on your weight loss goals.

-Here are seven summer weight loss mistakes, and better choices to keep in mind while you’re enjoying sunshine and good times:
+Here are seven warm weather weight loss mistakes, and better choices to keep in mind while you’re enjoying sunshine and good times this spring and summer:

 Whether you’re at the beach or lying by the pool, you want to look your absolute best in your swimwear.
 That can entice you to try to shed a few extra pounds with a crash diet or to just skip meals.
 Crash diets are not only unhealthy, they tend to slow your metabolism, making it difficult for you to drop more than just a few pounds.
 Even more frustrating, you are unlikely to lose weight in the areas of your body where you’d like to see a difference.
 And any weight you lose in the short-term will be regained as soon as you resume your normal eating habits.

-Better choice: Stick with your Nutrisystem plan for sustained weight loss and a healthy approach to eating everyday.
-You’re sure to see real results each week that will last through the summer and beyond.
+Better choice: Stick with your Nutrisystem plan for sustained weight loss and a healthy approach to eating every day.
+You’re sure to see real weight loss results each week that will last through the spring, summer and beyond.
 (Not on Nutrisystem?
-What are you waiting for?!
-Get started here >)
+What are you waiting for?
+Get started here! >)